Tan Ruisong: Career

 Tan began his career at Harbin Dong'an Automotive Engine Manufacturing Company (now Harbin Dong'an Auto Engine Co., Ltd.) since 1983.
 He moved up the ranks to become deputy chief engineer in September 1994, deputy general manager in June 1995, and general manager in August 1998.

 Tan was chairman and party secretary of Harbin Aviation Industry (Group) Co., Ltd. in April 2004 and subsequently deputy general manager of AVIC II in September of that same year.

 In July 2008, Tan became deputy general manager of the Aviation Industry Corporation of China, rising to general manager in March 2012.
 In March 2018, he was chosen as chairman and party branch secretary of the company, and held that office until March 2023.

 Downfall

 On 30 August 2024, Tan was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 On 24 February 2025, Tan was expelled from the CCP and his benefits revoked.

+On 25 March 2026, Tan was sentenced by the Dalian Intermediate People's Court to death sentence with reprieve for corruption, taking bribes and insider trading.